 Tip #2: Choose Selections That Fit Your Budget

 Just because you have a budget, doesn’t mean you can’t choose on-trend, beautiful selections.
-We strive to offer flooring, cabinet and counter-top selections that are on-trend, beautiful and well-priced!
-For example, one of the biggest trends right now is wood-grain tile.
-This style works great in mud rooms, laundry rooms and bathrooms!
+We strive to offer flooring, cabinet and counter-top selections that are on-trend, beautiful and included as part of our signature features!
+A lot of people think they will have to upgrade everything in their NDI home to get the “look” they want, but that is often not the case!

 Choosing design elements that are on-trend and beautiful don’t have to be expensive.
 Consult with us on the look you want and we can often find an affordable option!